Solpooh/ChatGpt/README.md

-chat gpt api by js
+chat gpt api by javaScript